• Skip to primary navigation

 Yes, if you’d prefer to make a smaller amount, simply halve all of the ingredients.
 The baking time stays the same.
 Use an 8 x 8 baking dish (as listed with the full-sized amount), or use a smaller dish, if you’d prefer.

-Pear crisp with oats and pistachios in white bowl with dollops of ice cream.
+Vegan pear crisp in bowl with dollops of non-dairy ice cream.
+In the background, yelow and red pears.

 If you try this recipe and love it, let me know!
 Leave a comment and ⭐⭐⭐⭐⭐ rating in the comment section below.
 It truly makes my day and is such a help!